TestCentric/testcentric-gui/src/TestCentric/testcentric.gui/Elements/README.md

 `IToolTip` is an optional interface, which may be implemented by any element able to get and set its own tooltip text.
 It provides a single property, `ToolTipText`.
 It is implemented by our `ToolTipElement` class, making it available to all our tooltip elements.

+### ICategoryFilterSelection

+`ICategoryFilterSelection` extends `IMultiSelection` to add specific methods for the test category selection.

 ## Control Elements

 ### ControlElement